-Centerstone’s Intensive In-Home Treatment is an in-home intervention program for families of children and adolescents ages 3-18 with acute emotional problems.
-The program works to keep children and their families together by providing individual and family counseling in the home or community to help stabilize and decrease the youth’s disruptive behaviors.
-The treatment can enable the parents/caregivers to take back control of their home, regain their child’s respect and cooperation and keep the family together and in their own home.
+Centerstone’s Intensive In-Home Treatment is an intervention service for families of children and adolescents ages 3 to 18 with acute emotional problems.
+The program works to keep children and families together by providing individual and family counseling in the home or community to help stabilize and decrease the youth’s disruptive behaviors.

-Treatment includes individual and family therapy, interventions in the school or community, advocating for the child in the juvenile court system when appropriate and teaching of skills such as parenting, behavior modification, anger management, conflict resolution, decision-making and other social skills.
+Treatment can include individual therapy, family therapy, interventions in the school or community, advocating for the child in the juvenile court system when appropriate and teaching of skills such as parenting, behavior modification, anger management, conflict resolution, decision-making and more.

 Services are available 24 hours a day, 7 days a week and aim to be convenient to the family’s schedule.
-Intensive In-Home Treatment specialists provide an average of three face-to-face services per week for each family.
-Individuals and their families are typically enrolled in treatment for 90 days.
+Intensive In-Home Treatment specialists provide an average of three face-to-face services per week for each family, and treatment enrollment typically lasts for 90 days.

 Who Benefits from Intensive In-Home Treatment?

-Centerstone’s Intensive In-Home Treatment program is for children and adolescents ages 3-18 and their families in Middle and East Tennessee who:
+This evidence-based program is for children and adolescents ages 3 to 18 in Middle and East Tennessee who:

-- Can be expected to improve with appropriate therapy and treatment
+- Stand to improve with appropriate therapy and treatment

-- Have an imminent, significant risk of out-of-home placement or are transitioning home from a previous placement
+- Are at risk for out-of-home placement or are transitioning home from a previous placement

-- Have had little improvement in symptoms after receiving less intensive services
+- Show little improvement in symptoms after receiving less-intensive services

-- Have experienced an escalation of disruptive behaviors/symptoms in the last 30 days that places the child at risk for harm to self or others
+- Have escalated disruptive behaviors/symptoms in the past 30 days that place them at risk for harm to themselves or others

-- Have at least one key family member willing to participate in treatment
+- Have at least one key family member willing to participate with them